Troubleshooting GCP Issues

 If the printer does not have this tag, then double check the steps in how to set up Google Cloud Print in the manual to make sure the printers have been published correctly.

-The Application Server has to be able to make connections to Google Cloud Print services as detailed in the relevant section of our User Manual.
-Please check our Google Cloud Print Requirements carefully to ensure that your environment meets our specifications.
+The PaperCut Application Server has to be able to make connections to Google Cloud Print services, as detailed in the relevant section of our manual.
+Please check our Google Cloud Print Requirements carefully to ensure that your environment meets these specifications.

-Check that the necessary ports on your firewall are opened up as detailed in the Firewall Configuration - Ports Used by PaperCut NG and PaperCut MF Knowledge Base article, particularly TCP port 5222.
-From the Application Server (not your own workstation), open a Terminal or Command Prompt session, and type the following command:
+Check that the necessary ports on your firewall are open, as detailed in the Firewall Ports KB, particularly TCP port 5222.
+From the PaperCut Application Server, open a Command line session within your native OS and enter the following command:

 telnet talk.google.com 5222

-Note that if you get a message saying that Telnet does not exist, then you may need to enable/install Telnet on your server.
+Please note: if you get a message saying that Telnet does not exist, then you may need to enable or install Telnet on your server.
 On Windows, this is done as per the Install Telnet Client Microsoft TechNet article.
-Telnet was removed from the High Sierra release of macOS.
+On macOS, Telnet was removed from the High Sierra release of macOS.
 One method to install it is to first install Homebrew, and then follow the instructions found here to use Homebrew to download the Telnet binary.

-Another thing to consider was something brought up by one of our educational customers concerning network security.
-At one point a packet shaping implementation had been put in place to intercept XMPP/Jabber traffic in an effort to prevent inappropriate content sharing between students.
+If your PaperCut installation is being used in the education section, we have seen with some customers that a ‘packet shaping’ solution has been put into place to intercept XMPP/Jabber traffic in an effort to prevent inappropriate content sharing between students.
 XMPP happens to be the same protocol that Google Cloud Print uses to perform printer discovery and authentication management with PaperCut.
-What we learned from this scenario is that If XMPP is traffic is being restricted, then PaperCut will not be able to correctly do its printer discovery and authentication management.
-In this case the symptom was that the customer had a persistent issue with their Google Cloud Printers showing offline.
+If XMPP is traffic is being restricted, then PaperCut will not be able to correctly do it’s printer discovery and authentication management amd for long term reliablity, an alternative printing method should be considered with PaperCut.

 This will make the PaperCut GCP printer start with “PC__”. e.g. If the printer name is “Physics Printer” then it will appear in GCP as “PC_Physics Printer”.
 If this printer was also published to GCP by Google Chrome then it would appear as “Physics Printer”.

-Another way to check whether a GCP printer is published by PaperCut is to go to the printer in the PaperCut web admin interface Printers : Printer List : <Printer name>: Printer Details then go the “Google Cloud Print” section and click on the “Manage sharing in Google Cloud Print” link.
+Another way to check whether a GCP printer is published by PaperCut is to go to the printer in the PaperCut administrator → Printers → Printer List → Select the <Printer name> → Printer Details then go the

-If you want to check id a CGP printer was published through PaperCut then find your printer in https://www.google.com/cloudprint#printers and select “Advanced Details”.
-PaperCut GCP printers will have a pc_server_build tag.
+If you want to check if a CGP printer was published through PaperCut then find your printer in GCP Printers and select

-- Enable debug mode in the App Server as detailed on the Application Server Debug page
+- Enable debug mode on the Application Server

-- Restart the App Server if possible, or re-publish printers that you’re having issues with, or send a test job through the system to capture the process that you’re seeing difficulties with in debug mode
+- Restart the Application Server if possible, re-publish the GCP printers that you’re having issues with, send a test job through the system to capture the process that you’re seeing difficulties with in debug mode.

-- Username/email address of the user sending the test print job / Printername of the printer that you’re testing with, or any other specific test information that we can use to narrow down the area of the logs to look in.
+- Any other specific test information that we can use to narrow down the area of the logs to look in..

-Keywords: GCP, Android, google printer hosting, spooler service, windows queue, chromebook, byod, troubleshoot
+Keywords: GCP, Android, google printer hosting, spooler service, windows queue, chromebook, byod, troubleshoot, queued, spool